AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 ## Applying a theme to a form {#applying-a-theme-to-a-form-or-interactive-communication-br}

-To apply a theme to an adaptive form:
+To apply a theme to an Adaptive Form:

 1. Open your form in edit mode.
 To open a form in edit mode, select a form and click **[!UICONTROL Open]**.
 1. In the edit mode, select a component, then click ![field-level](assets/field-level.png) &gt; **[!UICONTROL Adaptive Form Container]**, and then click ![cmppr](assets/cmppr.png).